Lee Marrs: Mainstream comics

-Marrs was one of few underground cartoonists to also work for mainstream comics publishers.
+Marrs was one of few underground cartoonists to also work for mainstream comics publishers, and one of the first women to work for DC Comics and Marvel Comics simultaneously.
 She was introduced to DC Comics editor Joe Orlando by Tex Blaisdell.
 After working on DC’s Plop!, Weird Mystery Tales, and House of Secrets, she created "Crazy Lady" (1975), a series about growing up female, for Marvel Comics’ Crazy magazine.
 Much of her mainstream comics work was as a writer, including Wonder Woman Annual 1989, Viking Glory: the Viking Prince (DC, 1991), and Zatanna: Come Together (DC, 1993).

-She wrote Dark Horse Comics' series Indiana Jones and the Arms of Gold (1994) and Indiana Jones and the Iron Phoenix (1995), both of which were drawn by Leo Duranona.
+She wrote 2 Indiana Jones miniseries for Dark Horse Comics: Indiana Jones and the Arms of Gold (1994) and Indiana Jones and the Iron Phoenix (1995), both drawn by Leo Durañona.

-For Blackthorne Publishing in 1986, she created Pre-Teen Dirty-Gene Kung Fu Kangaroos, a three-issue series parodying the then-new Teenage Mutant Ninja Turtles and American Flagg! comics.
+In 1986 Blackthorne Publishing published Pre-Teen Dirty-Gene Kung Fu Kangaroos, a three-issue series created by Marrs which parodied the original Teenage Mutant Ninja Turtles comic book series, as well as the American Flagg! comics.

 Animation

 Lee Marrs runs Lee Marrs Artwork, a digital design and animation company.
 She worked in 2D digital animation in the early 1980s.
 Her clients have included Disney/ABC, Apple Computer, IBM, Time Warner Inc., Children's Television Workshop, Nickelodeon, Electronic Arts, and MTV.
+She began teaching at Berkeley City College in 2000, serving as Multimedia Chair there until her retirement in 2014.